 I can imagine you are pretty confused right now.
 How is this a good thing?
 The first two reasons are directly linked to the lack of resources available.
 If I asked you to give me a list of No-Limit Texas Hold’em books, strategy sites, and free resources available to someone wanting to learn the game, it would easily eclipse PLO content.

-To add to this, much of the free content available is bad and significantly outdated.
-The good news is that there is quality content available for those willing to invest in their game.
+Additionally, much of the free content available is bad and significantly outdated.
+The good news is that quality content is available for those willing to invest in their game.
 With the current state of PLO, it does not take long for you to start winning with some dedicated study.

-If you want to accelerate your learning and drive your win rate up faster, check out our friends over at PLO Mastermind.
-They have all the video content and study tools you need to quickly improve your game.
+If you want to accelerate your learning and drive your win rate up faster, check out our friends at PLO Mastermind.
+They have all the video content and study tools you need to improve your game quickly.

 4. It’s Simply More Fun

-Anyone who has spent some time watching a PLO game will notice it’s a lively, action-packed game.
-We already mentioned that we want to win money, but what is the point if we are not having fun too?
-Who really enjoys grinding it out at a tense table?
+Anyone who has spent some time watching a PLO game will notice it’s lively and action-packed.
+We already mentioned that we want to win money, but what is the point if we are not having fun, too?
+Who enjoys grinding it out at a tense table?
 That is what it feels like every time I sit down at a No-Limit Hold’em table.

-PLO games tend to be a lot friendlier and lot more lively than other games.
-Players often get stacks in, but rarely do you get the blowups that you see in Texas Hold’em.
-Poker is not fun when you must deal with that.
+PLO games tend to be friendlier and much livelier than other games.
+Players often get stacks in, but you rarely get the blowups you see in Texas Hold’em.
+Poker is not fun when you must deal with it.
 Stop grinding and get back to enjoying the game.